Jim Strickland (politician)

-James Steven Strickland Jr. (born October 22, 1963) is an American attorney and politican who is the 64th and current mayor of Memphis, Tennessee, serving since 2016.
-A Democrat, he previously served as a member of the Memphis City Council.
-Strickland is also an adjunct professor at the Cecil C. Humphreys School of Law.
+James Steven Strickland Jr. (born October 22, 1963) is an American attorney and politician who served as the 64th mayor of Memphis, Tennessee between 2016 and 2024.
+A member of the Democratic Party, he previously served as a member of the Memphis City Council.
+Strickland is also an adjunct professor at the University of Memphis Cecil C. Humphreys School of Law.

 Early life, education, and early career

-Strickland was born in Mishawaka, Indiana before moving to Memphis, Tennessee.
-There, he graduated from Christian Brothers High School in 1982 and received a bachelor's degree and Juris Doctor from the University of Memphis in 1989.
+Strickland was born on October 22, 1963, in Mishawaka, Indiana.
+His family moved to Memphis, Tennessee, and he graduated from Christian Brothers High School in 1982.
+He received a bachelor's degree and Juris Doctor from the University of Memphis in 1989.

 In 1998, Strickland opened a law firm with one of his classmates at the University of Memphis, David Kustoff, who now represents much of Memphis' eastern portion in Congress.
 Strickland's professional experience also includes working in the law firm of Glankler Brown, PLLC from 1990 to 1998, clerking for Justice William H. D. Fones of the Tennessee Supreme Court, and working as an adjunct law professor at the University of Memphis.